Do you feel called to faith or justice leadership, but want to stay rooted in your community? You need a seminary that fits your needs.

 In the fall of 2022, the average age of a United student was 43.
 Many of our students have life circumstances that make compulsory in-person attendance difficult, as they are rooted in their communities—homes where they want to stay and make an impact.

-Lisbeth Melendez Rivera—a Doctor of Ministry student, 35+ year veteran of social justice work, and recent candidate for city council in Hyattville, Maryland—has completed her Master of Arts in Leadership and started her DMin while living on the east coast.
+Lisbeth Melendez Rivera—a 35+ year veteran of social justice work, and recent candidate for city council in Hyattville, Maryland—worked on a Master's degree while living on the East Coast.
 “I’ve conducted my entire learning experience on Zoom,” she shares, “and it has been a fantastic experience.”

 Being able to learn from a distance was essential for Rivera.
 “I was able to work and get assistance from my union to complete my studies,” she explains.
 If she were required to move, Rivera adds, “that would not have been possible.”